Skip to main content

 Asset limits and what counts toward the limit

-The most common resources Michigan counts are listed in the MDHHS Medicare Savings Program brochure: cash, savings and checking accounts, certificates of deposit, and U.S. savings bonds.
-The same brochure says the most common things not counted are your home, one car, burial space, household goods and personal belongings, and life insurance if the total face value is $1,500 or less.
+The most common resources Michigan counts are cash, savings and checking accounts, certificates of deposit, and U.S. savings bonds.
+The most common things not counted are your home, one car, burial space, household goods and personal belongings, and life insurance if the total face value is $1,500 or less.

 If you are near the limit, do not guess.
 Michigan asset rules can get technical around burial funds, life insurance, trusts, and other excluded property.
 This is a good time to call SHIP/MMAP or ask your MDHHS worker to explain exactly what was counted.